klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 #### AccountKeyMultiSig
 AccountKeyMultiSig is a structure for storing and managing multiple private key strings.

 The following describes how to update an account with AccountKeyMultiSig.
-Write the following to testFunction and run it.
+Write the following into testFunction() and run it.

 ```javascript
 const privateKeyArray = [caver.klay.accounts.create().privateKey, caver.klay.accounts.create().privateKey, caver.klay.accounts.create().privateKey]